tylergneill/skrutable/README.md

 # Skrutable

-A suite of 'scrutable' text processing tools for 'Sanskroot'.
-These tools aim to provide what you need, be easy to use (and code with, for those interested), and make Sanskrit text less difficult to work with overall. `माहाराष्ट्रोच्चारणं जयते ।`
+A suite of tools for text processing in Sanskrit.

 See [manual.md](./manual.md) for instructions.